skupperproject/skupper-website/README.md

 ## Updating the site for new Skupper releases

-Run the `generate-releases` command:
+The `generate-releases` command fetches release data from GitHub and updates the site for new releases.

 ~~~ console
 ./plano generate-releases
 ./plano render --force
 ~~~

-This fetches release data from GitHub and updates the site for new releases.